AliiMousavi/code_challenge/README.md

 ## 🚀 Generate 5 Million Persian User in Under 30 Seconds.
-This project benchmarks different strategies for high-volume data insertion using Java and PostgreSQL and implement the most efficient method to insert 5,000,000 Persian user records into PostgreSQL and automatically clean them up — in the fastest and most efficient way using Java.
+This repo benchmarks different strategies for high-volume data insertion using Java and PostgreSQL and implement the fastest and most efficient way to insert 5,000,000 Persian user records into PostgreSQL and automatically clean them up.
 مشخصات پروژه؛
 Spring Boot 3.5.8 + PostgreSQL COPY + RabbitMQ Event-Driven